 The year 2006 saw the introduction of the 5% foam for men, and because of its efficiency and ease of use, it immediately gained popularity.

-In the 2010s, the company increased the variety of products in its lineup by launching customized formulas for various hair types and hair loss phases.
+In the 2010s, the company expanded its product lineup by launching customized formulas for various hair types and stages of hair loss.
 The corporation has strengthened its educational programs to increase public understanding of the causes of hair loss and possible treatments.

 A 5% foam formula exclusively offered to males was made available to ladies in 2011.
-Clinical research demonstrating the greater concentration of minoxidil’s efficacy for female hair loss sufferers was the foundation for this breakthrough.
+Clinical research demonstrating the greater efficacy of minoxidil for women with hair loss was the foundation for this breakthrough.
 Alongside the product, a marketing push was launched to raise awareness of women’s hair loss issues and available remedies.

 In 2013, the company added specialty shampoos and conditioners to its lineup to improve the effects of its main product.
 These products provide a thorough approach to hair care because they were specifically designed to meet the demands of minoxidil users’ hair and scalp.